 Many training establishments offer courses in these approaches.
-This has made it difficult to understand who provides what, and the quality of their work is hard to judge.
-That has lead to confusion amongst animal owners and veterinary professionals.
+In the past, this made it difficult to understand who provides what, and the quality of their work is hard to judge.
+That then led to confusion amongst animal owners and veterinary professionals.

 The RAMP Register was therefore created to clarify the situation, by bringing together practitioners who work only within their scope of practice and have demonstrated a professional level of education and/or clinical experience.
 This offers peace of mind to everyone who approaches a RAMP registrant.

 Please note: It is your responsibility to check the credentials of your practitioner before they assess or treat your animal, as RAMP cannot be held responsible for the actions of any registrant at work.